How does this medication work? What will it do for me?

 - Have your period and insert a new ring no more than 7 days after the previous ring was removed or expelled - use this option only if the ring was in place continuously for the previous 7 days.

 If the ring has been left in your vagina for an extra week or less (up to 4 weeks total), remove it, take a 1-week break, and re-insert a new ring.
 If the ring has been left in place for more than 4 weeks total, there is a possibility that you may become pregnant.
 To prevent pregnancy, you must use an extra method of birth control, such as condoms until a new ring has been in place for 7 days in a row.
+Additionally, if the ring-free interval has been extended beyond 7 days, there is a possibility that you may become pregnant.
+An extra method of birth control, such as condoms, should be used until a new ring has been in place for 7 days in a row.

 While using this medication, you should be examined by your doctor at least once a year.